Certificates MDM payload settings for Apple devices

 If the certificate or identity that you want to install is in your keychain, use Keychain Access to export it in PKCS #12 (.p12) format.
 Keychain Access is located in /Applications/Utilities/.
 For more information, see the Keychain Access User Guide.

 To add an identity for use with Microsoft Exchange or Exchange ActiveSync, single sign-on, VPN, and network or Wi-Fi, use that specific payload.

 Instead of installing certificates using a configuration profile, you can let users use Safari to download the certificates to their device from a webpage using that certificate (you shouldn’t host the certificate).
 Or you can send certificates to users in a mail message.
-You can also use Simple Certificate Enrolment Protocol SCEP MDM payload settings to specify how the device obtains certificates when the profile is installed.
+You can also use Simple Certificate Enrollment Protocol SCEP MDM payload settings to specify how the device obtains certificates when the profile is installed.

 A certificate has automatic full trust if it is:

-Automatically installed from Profile Manager or other supported MDM solution
+Automatically installed from a supported MDM solution

 Manually installed by a payload attached to an enrollment profile from a supported MDM solution